 The existing business law and regulatory framework continues to have many deficiencies, which add to the cost of starting, operating, and closing businesses.
 Business registration and the foreign investment regime are both cumbersome processes, and there is a lack of efficient procedures for winding down or closing a business.
 In addition, many aspects of RMI’s business environment limit the benefits of formalization.
-Local governments impose business licenses to raise revenue rather than achieve a legitimate regulatory purpose.
+Local governments impose business license requirements to raise revenue rather than achieve a legitimate regulatory purpose.

 The Marshallese economy combines a small subsistence economy in the outer islands with a modest urban economy in Majuro and Kwajalein.
 The RMI government is the country’s largest employer, employing approximately 46 percent of the salaried work force.
 The U.S. Army Garrison – Kwajalein Atoll (USAG-KA) is the second largest employer.
 The small size of the RMI economy has led to a concentration of economic power in the services and distribution sectors, which has decreased competition and increased costs.

-The private sector share of the economy has grown modestly in recent years driven by tuna fisheries but the benefits of this growth have been concentrated.
+The private sector share of the economy has grown modestly in recent years driven by expansion of tuna fisheries, but the benefits of this growth have been concentrated.
 Primary commercial industries include: wholesale/retail trade, business services, commercial fisheries, construction, and tourism.
 Fish, coconuts, breadfruit, bananas, taro, and pandanus cultivation constitute the subsistence sector.
-However, as the land in RMI is not very nutrient rich, the agricultural base is limited.
+However, as the land in RMI is not very nutrient rich, the agricultural production is limited.
 The RMI has a narrow export base and limited production capacity and is therefore vulnerable to external shocks.
 Primary export products include: frozen fish (tuna), tropical aquarium fish, ornamental clams and corals, coconut oil and copra cake, and handicrafts.
 The RMI continues to rely heavily on imports and continues to run trade deficits (USD 98 million in 2016).

 The United States, China, South Korea, Japan, Germany, and the Philippines are the Marshall Islands’ major trading partners.
 Top U.S. exports to RMI include food products, prefabricated buildings, recreational boats, excavation machinery, aircraft parts, tobacco, and wood/paper products.

-With the end of the Compact’s direct grant assistance approaching in 2023, the Government of the Marshall Islands is increasing its efforts to attract foreign investment and recognizes its important role in growing private sector development.
+With the end of the Compact’s direct grant assistance approaching in 2023, the Government of the Republic of the Marshall Islands is increasing its efforts to attract foreign investment and recognizes its important role in growing private sector development.
 Most local government officials encourage foreign investment, though attitudes may differ from island to island.
 The government particularly encourages foreign investment in fisheries, aquaculture, deep-sea mining, manufacturing, tourism, renewable energy, and agriculture and provides certain investment incentives for foreign investors.

 The major foreign direct investments are concentrated in the fisheries sector, including a tuna loining plant and a tuna processing plant along with several fishing purse seiners, the majority of which are owned by investors from China and Taiwan.
 There has been no significant foreign investment over the past year.